near/nft-bid-market/TestPlan.md

 - Should panic if `ft_token_id` is not supported
 - Should panic if the auction is not in progress
 - Panics if auction is not active
+- Should panic if the owner tries to bid on his own auction
 - Should panic if the bid is smaller than the minimal deposit
 - Should panic if the bid is smaller than the previous one + minimal step + fees
 - Refunds a previous bid (if it exists)